alexiaales/SpotitPy/README.md

 * seaborn

 Linux and Windows are supported for running this code.
 For running the graphical user interface you will need Windows.
-At least 8GB of RAM is required to run thsi softaware.
+At least 8GB of RAM is required to run this softaware.
 This softaware has been heavily tested on Windows 10 and Ubuntu 20.04.3.
 Internet connection is required for installation.
 Please open an issue if you face any problems.